Nuitka/Nuitka/Developer_Manual.rst

 This an area where to drop random ideas on our minds, to later sort it out, and out it into action, which could be code changes, plan changes, issues created, etc.

-* Faster/cheaper class creation for the normal case.

-  Right now for every class body, there is a "MAKE_CLASS_*" with frame guard, exception keeper, etc. overhead, but for most classes that is not needed at all.
-Most often the building of functions is all that happens, if at all.
-For these cases, a different approach might be taken, that is to simply build the dictionary directly if possible and no side-effect could happen.

-  A finalization step ought to markup classes whose dictionary elements only have things without side effects, and building functions isn't that.
-Side effects may also be OK, if order is respected, we probably mean "conditions" here that are not conditional expressions or can be reduced to such.

-  Update: Currently the "building" of the dict, is not really treated like it.
-There is a body of statements, whose "locals" become the dictionary at the end.
-There is currently no way to generally say "cannot raise" for these statements, or to generally say, if they could be transformed into a dictionary.
-If the dictionary building were pare of the node tree, it may become possible to predict it as constant, or run time built, without a function call at all.

-  See below idea: This is automatic, if the respective function call result predictions are implemented and needs no focus, in fact it would be premature optimization to do it.

 * The conditional expression needs to be handled like conditional statement for propagation.